 If God has essentially created everything which it is possible to create, I consider that there are two possibilities.
 One is that God is bored to the point of agony, and yet continues to create simply for something to do.
 This would be rather tragic.
 The other possibility is that creation forever remains an interesting, exciting, and joyful process for God, and that He delights ceaselessly in the new iterations of beings and things that He creates.
 This would make life more of a comedy.

-Which of these two possibilities represents the truth about God is possibly the single most important question for philosophically inclined theologians to consider.
+Which of these two possibilities represents the truth about God is in my view one of the most important questions for philosophically inclined theologians to consider.
 For if God suffers, it makes sense that we suffer, because God has frustration which He needs to vent.
 On the other hand, if God doesn’t suffer, and all is perpetually joyful for Him, then our suffering is much more likely to be only a stepping stone towards a happy resolution which God will manifest — and that we will enjoy — at a time in the future when our particular storyline in God’s Grand Game is brought to a conclusion.

 If you’re interested in how the views expressed in this article relate to Christianity and other religions, as well as to the scientific worldview, I recommend exploring this blog further or reading my latest book, entitled God’s Grand Game, which is available from these retailers.
 Thank you for reading.